 3- Let that cool while you sew the pages.

 4- Take your cover sheet (card stock) and place paper stack on top of that.
 (I recommend testing your sewing machine to see how much paper it will handle) Most machines are able to handle up to 7-10 sheets.

-5- Fold your guide sheet in half and place on the left side of paper stack.
+5- Fold your guide sheet in half and place it on the left side of the paper stack.
 Line up edges and paperclip in place.

 6- Take it to the sewing machine and sew along the edge of the guide paper.
 Backstitch at the beginning and end of the seam.
 Clip threads